Pasanlaksitha/AutoSeedr/README.md

 ```
 + Create a Seedr Account: Sign up for a Seedr account at https://www.seedr.cc/.

-+ Configure Settings: in first when program execute it will ask for your seedr username, password, Download folder path, from 2nd execute it will automattically download all the torrents located in `torrent` folder
++ enter your seedr credentials to cred.ini file in the repository

 + Run the Script:
 ```